containers/ramalama/docs/ramalama.1.md

 show this help message and exit

 #### **--nocontainer**
-do not run ramalama in the default container (default: False) use environment variable "RAMALAMA_IN_CONTAINER=false" to change default.
+do not run RamaLama in the default container (default: False) use environment variable "RAMALAMA_IN_CONTAINER=false" to change default.

 #### **--runtime**